bvda/sw4bed-01/examples/lesson-02-docker/hello-compose/README.md

 - [Docker Desktop](https://www.docker.com/get-started)

 ### Build the solution
-Run `docker compose build .` to build the solution.
+Run `docker compose build` to build the solution.

 ### Run the solution
 Run to `docker compose up` start the solution.

 This will create to containers `hello-compose-api-1` and `hello-compose-db-1`.
 When starting the container for the first time, it will also create volume `hello-compose-db` where data are persisted between starts.

 Run `dotnet ef database update --startup-project HelloCompose.API` to create the database in `hello-compose-db-1`.

 Make sure the the connection string are configured before running this command (see `examples/lesson-02-docker/hello-compose/HelloCompose.API/<appsettings|appsettings.Development>.json`)

 ## Migrations
 ### Run migrations